Julian Rachlin

-Background and early life
+Biography

-Born in Vilnius, he emigrated in 1978 with his musician parents to Austria.
+Born in Vilnius to a Jewish family, he emigrated in 1978 with his musician parents to Austria.
 In 1983, he entered the Konservatorium Wien and studied violin in the Soviet tradition with Boris Kuschnir, while also receiving private lessons from Pinchas Zukerman.
 His career as a child prodigy began with his first public concert in 1984.

-In 1988, he took the title of Eurovision Young Musician of the Year, which led to his being invited to appear at the Berlin Festival with conductor Lorin Maazel and to his becoming the youngest soloist to ever play with the Vienna Philharmonic, under the direction of Riccardo Muti.
+In 1988, he took the title of Eurovision Young Musician of the Year, which led to his being invited to appear at the Berlin Festival with Lorin Maazel and to his becoming the youngest soloist to ever play with the Vienna Philharmonic, under the direction of Riccardo Muti.

-Career

-In the development of his career, Rachlin has enjoyed collaborations with some of the most illustrious maestros in Europe and the United States, including Jakub Hrůša, Lahav Shani, Vladimir Ashkenazy, Zubin Mehta, Christoph Eschenbach, Mariss Jansons, Juanjo Mena, Manfred Honeck, Myung-whun Chung, Bernard Haitink, James Levine, and André Previn.

 In 2000, he joined Rostropovich and Yuri Bashmet, among others, in the premiere of Krzysztof Penderecki's Sextet.
 The same year, Rachlin also founded his own music festival in Dubrovnik, "Julian Rachlin and Friends".
 Since 2000, he has also played the concerto and chamber repertoire for the viola.

-In 2005, Rachlin made his Carnegie Hall debut when he performed with the New York Philharmonic under Maazel.
+In 2005, Rachlin made his Carnegie Hall debut when he performed with the New York Philharmonic and Lorin Maazel.

-In 2014, Rachlin was appointed Principal Guest Conductor of the Royal Northern Sinfonia.

-In 2015, Rachlin performed at the closing ceremony of the 10th International Yuri Bashmet Festival in Minsk, Belarus.

-In October 2023, he will be appointed the new music director of Jerusalem Symphony Orchestra.